Chapter 1

 "A whole new world," his mom added.

-Albert was twelve now and for the first time he had finally been getting to spend some time home alone when his parents needed to go out.
+For the past year since Albert turned thirteen, he had finally been getting to spend some time home alone when his parents needed to go out.

 That, he loved.
-His times alone were exciting and full of discovery about himself, the times he was happiest.
-This was the complete opposite of whenever his parents were home and all he ever did was sit in front of the TV, on his cell phone.
+His times alone were exciting and full of discovery about himself, the times he was happiest, the complete opposite of whenever his parents were home and all he ever did was sit in front of the TV, on his cell phone, or in his room playing video games.

-The thought occurred to him that maybe his mother had figured out he was getting into her things when she wasn't home and this was what brought on the sudden trip.
+The thought occurred to him that maybe his mother had figured out he was getting into her things when she wasn't home and this was why they were suddenly sending him off to camp.

-He thought he was careful, folding her undies back exactly as they has been before, re-hanging her dresses just as free had found them, but maybe, somehow she figured it out.
+He thought he was always careful, folding her undies back exactly as they has been before, re-hanging her dresses just as he had found them, but maybe, somehow she figured it out.
+Or maybe it was just his Native American dad getting tired of his lack of interest in sports, or his white mom tired of his obsession with video games and TV.

-The bus slowed and pulled into the Fashion Towne Mall parking lot.
-Where another boy got on the bus while his mother waved goodbye to him.
-He walked toward the back looking for an empty seat, taking one on the opposite side of the aisle from Albert.
+About that time, the bus slowed and pulled into the Fashion Towne Mall parking lot.
+Where another boy got on the bus while his mother waved goodbye to him with tears in her eyes.
+He walked toward the back looking for an empty seat, taking one on the opposite side of the aisle from where Albert sat.

-He immediately scooted over against the window and stared out as the bus hissed and began rolling on to the next stop.
+He immediately scooted over against the window and stared out as the bus hissed when the driver released the brakes and they began rolling on to the next stop.

-Overall there would be twenty-one boys on the bus when it finally reached its destination, few enough that they each had their own seat and nobody seemed inclined to start a conversation.
-This felt very odd to Albert, but then he wasn't really interested in talking to anyone anyways.
+All in all there would be seventeen boys on the bus when it finally reached its destination, few enough that they each had their own seat and nobody seemed inclined to start a conversation.
+This felt very odd to Albert, but then, he wasn't really interested in talking to anyone anyways.

 sleep away at Camp WiŋtkeWhere stories live.
 Discover now